zigcc/zig-msgpack/README.md

 - **Efficient:** Designed for high performance with minimal memory overhead.
 - **Type-Safe:** Leverages Zig's type system to ensure safety during serialization and deserialization.
 - **Simple API:** Offers a straightforward and easy-to-use API for encoding and decoding.
+- **Generic Map Keys:** Supports any Payload type as map keys, not limited to strings (uses efficient HashMap implementation).
 - **Performance Optimized:** Advanced optimizations including CPU cache prefetching, branch prediction hints, and SIMD operations for maximum throughput.
+- **Cross-Platform:** Tested and optimized for all major platforms (Windows, macOS, Linux) and architectures (x86_64, ARM64, etc.) with platform-specific optimizations.

 ## Platform Support